CBD Hemp Is Not the Hemp You’ve Heard About

 So, next time you read an article or hear someone say that CBD oil comes from industrial hemp, please take the time to correct this unfortunate misconception.

-The faster we can all get the facts straight about CBD oil, the quicker we can weed out the bad actors, tame the Wild West nature of this business and assure that everyone who needs the health benefits of broad spectrum CBD oil is able to purchase high-quality products that are made from American PCR hemp, and not the vastly inferior products made from industrial hemp in other countries around the world.
+The faster we can all get the facts straight about CBD oil, the quicker we can weed out the bad actors, tame the Wild West nature of this business and assure that everyone who wants the benefits of broad spectrum CBD oil is able to purchase high-quality products that are made from American PCR hemp, and not the vastly inferior products made from industrial hemp in other countries around the world.

 Joy Organics Understands CBD Hemp

 Are you looking for quality?
 Order your CBD products from Joy Organics.
-Our brick and mortar stores are located in Colorado, Texas, or Illinois, and you can always order online or reach out to us with any questions.
+Our brick-and-mortar stores are located in Colorado, Texas or Illinois, and you can always order online or reach out to us with any questions.